williato/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     f.
 Select only the **Blob Created** from the event types dropdown list.

     g.
-Leave Web Hook as the Endpoint Type.
+Leave Azure Function as the Endpoint Type.

 13. Leave the remaining fields at their default values and select **Create**.